pimutils/vdirsyncer/docs/api.rst

     #conflict_resolution = ...

 - ``a`` and ``b`` reference the storages to sync by their names.

+- ``collections``: Optional, a comma-separated list of collections to synchronize.
+If this parameter is omitted, it is assumed the storages are already directly pointing to one collection each.

 - ``conflict_resolution``: Optional, define how conflicts should be handled.
 A conflict occurs when one item changed on both sides since the last sync.